How To Cook A Whole Chicken So You Get Your Money’s Worth!

 1. CookHere’s how to cook a chicken in a slow cooker.
 Disassemble the bird after cooking and separate all the meat from the bones and skin.
 Don’t discard anything.
 Just separate the meat from the other bits on two different plates.

 2. Make Gravy or Stock Concentrate – The liquid that you find in the bottom of your slow cooker is used for these.
-Simply strain out the bits and set aside for either use.
+Simply strain out the bits and set them aside for either use.

 3. Make Broth – Place the bones and skin back into the slow cooker and fill the slow cooker with water.
-Cook on low overnight or at least 14 hours.
+Cook on low overnight or for at least 14 hours.

 4. For Dinner – Eat the cooked meat as is or use it in any dish you choose.
 Find a list below for ideas.

 • Cook – Here’s how to cook a whole chicken in a rotisserie.
-Disassemble the bird after cooking and separate all the meant from the bones and skin.
+Disassemble the bird after cooking and separate all the meat from the bones and skin.
 Don’t sidecar anything.
 Just separate the meat from the other bits on two different plates.

 • Make Broth – See either of the first two options for making broth.